BilelOZIL/hello/README.md

 # Wiener GPU
-This is the code for the paper [Fast GPU-Based Wiener Enhanced Filter for Despeckling SAR Data](https://www.overleaf.com/project/5c29fd8f01cd4e564c7813d6).
+A new developed frequency domain-based approach propioerly designed in GPU presented as an Enhancement of the classical Wiener Filter that takes into account the local characteristics of the image.
+This technique is able to probvide effective results within a very limited processing time as described in [Fast GPU-Based Algorithm For Despeckling SAR Data filter](https://www.overleaf.com/project/5c29fd8f01cd4e564c7813d6).

 # Authors